Practical User Interfaces

 </App>

 Your apps look good and behave gracefully out of the box.
 Want a different look?
 It's easy.
-No CSS expertise required to define a theme.
+No CSS expertise required.

 Your apps are reactive out of the box.
 It's easy.
 No React expertise required.